Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: System Model

 \section{System Model}

-We consider an active RIS-aided DFRC system shown in Fig. 1, which consists of an active RIS, a Radar target, communication users, and a DFRC BS.
-The DFRC BS is equipped with $M$ antennas, which are used to transmit communication symbols to $K$ single-antenna users and transmit Radar probing waveforms to the surrounding target.
-The direct link between the DFRC BS and the target is assumed to be blocked, so establishing strong virtual LoS links between them is necessary.
+We consider an active RIS-aided DFRC system shown in Fig. 1, which consists of an active RIS, a radar target, communication users, and a DFRC BS.
+The DFRC BS is equipped with $M$ antennas, which are used to transmit communication symbols to $K$ single-antenna users and transmit radar probing waveforms to the surrounding target.
+The direct link between the DFRC BS and the target is assumed to be blocked{\footnote{{We adopt this assumption to streamline the subsequent derivation and emphasize the necessity of deploying the active RIS.
+When the direct link between the target and the BS is non-negligible, the received signal at the DFRC BS becomes more intricate, which contains the direct BS-Target-BS, BS-Target-RIS-BS, and BS-RIS-Target-BS links, etc. Nonetheless, the primary challenge in addressing the aforementioned problem, such as the intractable radar SINR and the optimization of quartic function, aligns with the focus of our discussion, rendering our proposed algorithm still viable.}}}, so establishing strong virtual LoS links between them is necessary.
 To improve the channel condition, a building's facade is equipped with an active RIS consisting of $N$ reflecting elements.
-For the active RIS, each reflecting element is connected to one power amplifier, and thus the active RIS can not only tune the phase shift of the incident signal, but also amplify it.
+For the active RIS, each reflecting element is connected to one power amplifier, and thus the active RIS can not only tune the phase shift of the incident signal but also amplify it.